The Atlantic: Landmark publications

-The Atlantic Monthly founded the Atlantic Monthly Press in 1917; for many years, it was operated in partnership with Little, Brown and Company.
-Its published books included Drums Along the Mohawk (1936) and Blue Highways (1982).
-The press was sold in 1986; today it is an imprint of Grove Atlantic.
+21st century influence

-In addition to publishing notable fiction and poetry, The Atlantic has emerged in the 21st century as an influential platform for longform storytelling and newsmaker interviews.
+The Atlantic has emerged in the 21st century as an influential platform for longform storytelling and newsmaker interviews.
 Influential cover stories have included Anne Marie Slaughter's "Why Women Still Can't Have It All" (2012) and Ta-Nehisi Coates's "A Case for Reparations" (2014).
 In 2015, Jeffrey Goldberg's "Obama Doctrine" was widely discussed by American media and prompted response by many world leaders.